-SCTP is a reliable transport protocol operating on top of a connectionless packet network such as IP.
+SCTP is a reliable transport protocol operating on top of a connectionless packet network, such as IP.
 It offers the following services to its users:

-- -- acknowledged error-free non-duplicated transfer of user data, - -- data fragmentation to conform to discovered path MTU size, - -- sequenced delivery of user messages within multiple streams, with an option for order-of-arrival delivery of individual user messages, - -- optional bundling of multiple user messages into a single SCTP packet, and - -- network-level fault tolerance through supporting of multi-homing at either or both ends of an association.
+- acknowledged error-free, non-duplicated transfer of user data, - data fragmentation to conform to discovered Path Maximum Transmission Unit (PMTU) size, - sequenced delivery of user messages within multiple streams, with an option for order-ofarrival delivery of individual user messages, - optional bundling of multiple user messages into a single SCTP packet, and - network-level fault tolerance through supporting of multi-homing at either or both ends of an association.